Come one, come all,

 Lector: A lector is the person appointed by the clergy to read the scriptures and prayers.

 Clergy/Priest/Minister: A priest in the Episcopal church is ordained by the sacramental rite including a laying on of hands to help lead, pastor, teach, minister, preach, and administer the sacraments.
-They are called by their ordained title, "Reverend" (though many like our priest prefers the shorthand "Rev") or "Mother"/"Father."
-Because she is tasked with the pastoral care of the congregation, it is accurate, too, to call our priest, "pastor" or "minister."
-Rev. Ally is available for pastoral care by appointment.
+They are called by their ordained title, "Reverend" (though many prefer the shorthand "Rev") or "Mother"/"Father."
+Because he or she is tasked with the pastoral care of the congregation, it is accurate, too, to call our priest, "pastor" or "minister."